ryandhasgit/Comedy/Headlines/Challenge List.md

 yet i'm not the one seeing cartoon birds dancing

-other emotions  we are suspending from the mood ring  (horniness)
+other emotions  we are suspending from the mood ring  (horniness) Other Emotions We're Suspending From the Mood Ring #pitch

 report: good deed punished #news

 to fight or flight: a quiz
+To Fight Or Flight: a Quiz #pitch

 updated list of what you can’t yell in a crowded theatre